CommandPost/FCPCafe/docs/developers/ixml.md

 	</BWFXML>
 ```

-You can read a very detailed article about iXML [here](http://www.gallery.co.uk/ixml/iXML-LineUp.pdf).
+You can read a [very detailed article about iXML](http://www.gallery.co.uk/ixml/iXML-LineUp.pdf).

 ---